HDD vs SSD - which lasts longer?

 With mobile devices, there is obviously a higher risk of physical damage (dropped phone on the floor, iPads taking a bath, etc.), but with normal, everyday usage, you would be highly unlikely to encounter issues in the longevity of the storage media itself.
 If you’re looking to store data longer-term then it might be best to go HDD over SSD, or better yet - look into the wonderful world of magnetic tape storage (yes, they’re still used!).

-If you’re looking for further guidance on which storage type is best for your business, it’s worth also checking out this article, which puts HDD and SSD technology against each other and adds the more recent ‘hybrid’ storage type into the mix.
+If you’re looking for further guidance on which storage type is best for your business, it’s worth also checking our article that looks at HDD vs SSD vs Hybrid storage types.